 creates a named pipe (FIFO) called dsppipe.
 A directory listing (e.g., ls -l ) will show that dsppipe is a file with a "p" attribute.

-Because a UNIX pipe is really just a file, one technique is to load the pipe from DADiSP as a command file.
+Because a LINUX pipe is really just a file, one technique is to load the pipe from DADiSP as a command file.
 For example, type at the DADiSP command line:

-From the UNIX side, enter commands interactively into the pipe with the following statement issued from a terminal window:
+From the LINUX side, enter commands interactively into the pipe with the following statement issued from a terminal window:

 cat > dsppipe